-If anything can make Halloween candy any better…it’s whiskey.
-Local Three is celebrated one of the best bourbon bars in the nation, so it’s only fitting that our very own in-house whiskey expert — Chef and Partner Chris Hall — pairs up the perfect combos to satisfy any sweet tooth.
+If anything can make Halloween candy any better…it’s bourbon.
+Local Three is celebrated one of the best whiskey bars in Atlanta and in the nation, so it’s only fitting that our very own in-house whiskey expert — Chef and Partner Chris Hall — pairs up the perfect combos to satisfy any sweet tooth.

 Snickers is made with peanuts, caramel, nougat, and chocolate.
 It’s crunchy, sweet and salty.
 McKenna is one of my favorite value whiskeys.
 It features vanilla, rye spice, burnt brown sugar notes, and finishes with a little caramel.
 Its flavor profile is that of a traditional bourbon with a great deal of balance.
 I find it a touch on the sweeter side, but the 100-proof gives you a great mouthfeel that compliments the Snickers caramel nougat as it coats your mouth.

 Old Forester 1920 is a high-proof whiskey.
 It’s big and bold and delivers pronounced notes of chocolate.
 Those flavors obviously compliment the Reese’s chocolate cup shell.
 There is a nuttiness to the Old Forester 1920 that comes from the barrel char.
 It almost gives the drink a crème Brulee type mouthfeel and that works really well with this nutty, chocolatey treat.
 Pretty much anything is good with a Reese’s Peanut Butter Cup, but this is an exceptional pairing.
 I bet you can’t have just one of either…..